Skip to content

 Fall Foliage in Pottawattamie County

 Nothing beats a relaxed autumn afternoon checking out Iowa’s stunning fall foliage.
 We’ll see vivid colors popping up throughout the county in a couple of months.
 We’ve compiled a list of unforgettable places to see the best hues in Council Bluffs and throughout Pottawattamie County, so you can spend more time viewing than searching.
 Grab your camera and get ready to fall in love!
+Enjoy a relaxing stay in a Council Bluffs hotel and make the most of your autumn adventure.

 Places in Council Bluffs